TheGrizzlyDev/bazelings/exercises/00_basics/06_starlark_legacy_macros/README.md

-# Extending Bazel - legacy macros
+# Extending Bazel - starlark and legacy macros

 We've seen how to create a basic build, with libraries, binaries and tests.
 We've seen how to create multiple packages and make targets in one package refer to targets in a different package via labels.